xTwo56/coinswap/README.md

 ### Beta Release
 - [x] Basic protocol workflow with integration tests.
 - [x] Modularize protocol components.
-- [ ] Refine logging information.
+- [x] Refine logging information.
+- [ ] Fix all clippy warnings.
+- [x] Abort Case 1: Taker aborts after setup.
+Makers identify this, and gets their fund back via contract tx.
+- [ ] Abort Case 2: One of the Maker aborts after setup.
+Taker and other Makers identify this and get their funds back via contract tx.
+Taker bans the aborting Maker's fidelity bond.
+- [ ] Malice Case 1: Taker broadcasts contract immaturely.
+Other Makers identify this, get their funds back via contract tx.
+- [ ] Malice Case 2: One of the Makers broadcast contract immaturely.
+The Taker identify this, bans the Maker's fidelity bond, other Makers get back funds via contract tx.
 - [ ] Achieve >80% test coverage, including bad and recovery paths in integration tests.
 - [ ] Switch to binary encoding for wallet data storage and network messages.
 - [ ] Implement configuration file support for Takers and Makers.
-- [ ] Deploy standalone binaries for Maker and Watchtower.
+- [ ] Deploy standalone binaries for Maker.
-- [ ] Introduce watchtower service fee.
 - [ ] Secure wallet file storage through encryption.
-- [ ] Design robust wallet backup mechanism.
-- [ ] Implement fidelity bond banning for misbehaving Makers.
 - [ ] Establish Maker marketplace via nostr relays.
-- [ ] Deploy Maker binary as a Cyphernode app.
+- [ ] Create FFIs for Taker library.
-- [ ] Create Flutter FFI for Taker library, demoable via web/mobile app.
+- [ ] Develop an example web Taker client.
+- [ ] Deploy Makers in Signet, and Demo coinswap via an example Taker client.

 ### Further Improvements
 - [ ] Implement UTXO merging and branch-out via swap for improved UTXO management.